tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/03-compute-resources.md

 `ibmcloud is vpc $VPC_ID`

-**Optional:** You may notice silly names for the default ACL, Security Group, and Routing Table associated with the VPC.
+**NOTE:** You may notice silly names for the default ACL, Security Group, and Routing Table associated with the VPC.
 At this point, it's possible to rename them.
 To do this, take note of the output from the previous command and apply different names:

 ```
 SG1=$(ibmcloud is vpc $VPC_ID --output JSON | jq -r .default_security_group.id)
-#ibmcloud is security-group-update $SG1 --name kube-thw-sg1
+ibmcloud is security-group-update $SG1 --name kube-thw-sg1
 NACL_ID=$(ibmcloud is vpc $VPC_ID --output JSON | jq -r .default_network_acl.id)
 ibmcloud is network-acl-update $NACL_ID --name kube-thw-nacl1
 RT1=$(ibmcloud is vpc $VPC_ID --output JSON | jq -r .default_routing_table.id)
 ibmcloud is vpc-routing-table-update $VPC_ID $RT1 --name kube-thw-rt1
 ```

+Once the silly names have been replaced, it's necessary to add a rule to the security group:

+`ibmcloud is security-group-rule-add $SG1 inbound tcp --port-min 22 --port-max 22` `ibmcloud is security-group-rule-add $SG1 inbound tcp --port-min 443 --port-max 443`

 After these updates, the names may be simpler to understand.